sourcerer-io/lots/README.md

 ## Linux

 The default terminal for KDE or XFCE works great with LOTS.
+I tested it with those, but others should work well.

 # License